1 - Access Cluster

 |---|

-For a detailed explanation of Kubernetes RBAC authorization, refer to the following document:
+For detailed information on Kubernetes RBAC authorization, refer to the following document.

 |---|

-- When used in RoleBinding, it grants full control over the namespace and all resources in the namespace bound to the RoleBinding.
+- RoleBinding allows complete control over all resources within the namespace and the namespaces bound to the role.

 |

-For a detailed explanation of user-facing roles, refer to the following document:
+For detailed information about the user role, refer to the following document.

-# Role that grants permission to view pods in the "default" namespace
+# A role that grants permission to view pods in the "default" namespace.

 apiVersion: rbac.authorization.k8s.io/v1